Welcome to Positive Action

 We engage with a large range of community groups and work closely with our Diverse Communities Teams to assist with recruitment events and ensuring that Positive Action is included in everything that our organisations do.

-In October (2020), we took part in Black History Month to recognise contributions made by people from the Black community to every aspect of our lives.
-To find out more, and to access some of the resources that were published during this period, please click the button below.
+We are celebrating Black History Month to recognise contributions made by people from the Black community, including black and ethnic police officers and staff, to every aspect of our lives.
+To find out more, or to access some of the resources that were published during this period, please click the button below

 Is it the same as Positive Discrimination?